 |Deadline||Offered to selected candidates each May|

-The Orange Knowledge Programmes (OKP) is a scholarships programme that was initiated by the Dutch Ministry of Foreign Affairs.
-It is financed from the budget for development cooperation and aims to help increase the supply of skilled labour in the development country.
+The Orange Knowledge Programmes (OKP) is a scholarship programme that was initiated by the Dutch Ministry of Foreign Affairs.
+It aims to help increase the supply of skilled labour in developing countries.

 |Granting||The university will pre-select students who are admitted to an MSc programme.|